 Spread picnic tables with red-plaid tablecloths or wool blankets and set out wicker or wooden picnic baskets.
 Plaid Thermoses and plaid dinnerware add a cozy touch, too.

-Instead of plaid, you could go with a color scheme that really pops against the backdrop of white snow, such as mint-green and poppy-red or aqua and red.
 Blue and silver are popular winter colors, or go with a color scheme inspired by nature by using shades of brown and gray or brown and blue.

 String white Christmas lights between trees.